 The NERC Biomolecular Analysis Facility - Sheffield

-The NERC Biomolecular Analysis Facility - Sheffield (NBAF-S) aims to make state-of-the-art molecular genetics facilities and training available to the UK community in the science areas that fall under the remit of the Natural Environment Research Council (NERC).
-The Facility was previously known as the Molecular Genetics Facility (MGF).
+Our aim is to make state-of-the-art molecular genetics facilities and training available to the UK community in the science areas that fall under the remit of the Natural Environment Research Council (NERC).
+Researchers do not need to be NERC funded to apply for Facility support.

 To date, the main call on the Facility is for the development and application of genetic markers for use in population genetics and behavioural ecology.
 The service is based on a well-proven arrangement, in which researchers visit the laboratory to complete their own analyses under the supervision of someone experienced in the required technology.

 In most cases, the majority of the bench work will be carried out by visitors to the Facility under the supervision of Facility staff.
 Training will be provided, as appropriate.
-Facility staff will carry out those procedures that require a high level of training, such as the preparation of enriched microsatellite libraries or SNP-typing on the Beadxpress, and may complete some smaller projects in their entirety.
+Facility staff will carry out those procedures that require a high level of training, such as the preparation of enriched microsatellite libraries or SNP-typing, and may complete some smaller projects in their entirety.

 If you would like any more details or wish to make informal enquiries regarding the feasibility of your application please email Dr Deborah Dawson.